-On this deal we have a poor hand - just 4 points with a long Heart suit.
-Partner opens 1NT (as usual: 15-17 points) and we have to decide what to do.
+On this deal we have a poor hand - just 5 points with a long Heart suit.
+Partner opens 1NT (as usual: 12 to 14 points) and we have to decide what to do.

-Many players think that they simply cannot bid on a mere 4 points and, if they do, there is a risk that partner will take the bidding into the stratosphere (by bidding Spades or 3NT or 4v or something equally grotesque).
+Many players think that they simply cannot bid on a mere 5 points and, if they do, there is a risk that partner will take the bidding into the stratosphere (by bidding Spades or 3NT or 4♥ or something equally grotesque).